m4theus4ndr4de/classification-health-insurance-cross-sell/README.md

 <tr><td>Logistic Regression CV</td><td>0.2958 +/- 0.0111</td><td>0.0792 +/- 0.0032</td></tr>
 </table>

-<p>The LightGBM model was the best among all the models created.
+<p align="justify">The LightGBM model was the best among all the models created.
 It was the one selected to be deployed.
 After choosing which would be the final model, a random search hyperparameter optimization was used to improve the performance of the model.
 The final model evaluation metrics are in the table below.</p>

 <table style="width:100%">
 <tr><th>Model Name</th><th>Precision at K</th><th>Recall at K</th></tr>